 Year 12 Physics Summer School 2022

 Our 2022 Summer School ran on 1st - 5th August 2022.
 You can read about it here.

 UNIQ is an exciting programme for Year 12 students across the UK who are interested in applying to Oxford.
 Participants get to know Oxford undergraduates and work with our academics.
 They experience a taster of university life, attending lectures, tackling problem sheets and doing experience in the teaching labs.
 UNIQ is open to students attending UK state schools and selection considers students’ school grades and their socio economic and educational background.
 Most UNIQ students decide to apply to Oxford and also get help to prepare for admissions tests and interviews.
 To find out more, and apply for UNIQ visit the UNIQ webpage here (the deadline for applications to the 2024 programme is noon on the 23rd January 2024).

 Work experience (Year 10)

 We organise a limited number of placements for Year 10 students in our partner schools.
 These placements are usually organised through Oxford City Council and typically involve working with our engineers in the workshop to give young people an opportunity to explore a career in technical design and support.

-You may be also interested in the work experience opportunities this year being offered by the Rutherford Appleton Laboratory.
+You may be also interested in the work experience opportunities offered by the Rutherford Appleton Laboratory.